bglawson1001/2143-OOP-Lawson/Assignments/P01/README.md

 ## Description

-This program will be a linked list based Vector class that will use various functions to make changes to a linked list such as adding, removing numbers and adding linked lists to other linked lists.
+This program will be a linked list based Vector class that will use various functions to make changes to a linked list such as adding and removing numbers and adding linked lists to other linked lists.

 ### Files